nebula-plugins/gradle-resolution-rules-plugin/README.md

     }
 ```

-See the [this project](https://github.com/nebula-plugins/gradle-resolution-rules) for details of the rules, and instructions on how to enable optional rule sets.
+See the [resolution-rules project](https://github.com/nebula-plugins/gradle-resolution-rules) for details of the rules, and instructions on how to enable optional rule sets.

 # Dependency rules types